eibenp/homebridge-gree-airconditioner/README.md

 Changes of the above parameters are ignored until the device is disabled and re-enabled.

+(*) name can be customized and changed in Home App any time independently from Homebridge settings

 All other settings are applied when starting up Homebridge.
 You have to restart Homebridge to apply changes in configuration settings.

-__Keep in mind that disabling the device breaks all associated automations in Home App.__
+_Keep in mind that disabling the device breaks all associated automations in Home App._

 ### IP address

 IP addresses of the AC units are determined automatically by the plugin.
 However this auto detection works only if the AC unit is on the same subnet as homebridge.
-There is an optional IP address parameter which can be used to specifiy the unit's IP address if it is on a different subnet.
-(Routing should be correctly set up to communicate with units on different subnets.)
+There is an optional IP address parameter which can be used to specifiy the unit's IP address if it is on a different subnet. _(Routing should be correctly set up to communicate with units on different subnets.)_

 ### Port